Seawater as the main water Source

 PAEW currently takes water from four major desalination sites – Ghubra, Barka, Sohar and Sur.
 The Gubrah, Barka and Sohar desalination plants serve the Main Interconnected System (or MIS) which supplies the most populated areas of Northern Oman.
 The Sur desalination plant serves the needs of customers in Ash Sharqiyah region, where there is a separate extensive water transmission system.

 These large desalination plants have been built and are being operated by outsourced water utility contractors.
 The Public Authority purchases the water produced by these plants through Oman Power and Water Procurement (OPWP) and manages the supply, storage and distribution to the Omani population.

 Water production plants

 The Ghubra desalination plant is the oldest of the large desalination plants.
-In 2015, a new water production plant using reverse osmosis technology will be built and progressively replace the existing facility.
+In 2015, a new water production plant using reverse osmosis technology was built and progressively replaced the old facility.

 In Barka, two separate Independent Power and Water Projects (IWPP) are in operation:

 - "Barka I", is a thermal desalination plant with a water production capacity of 91,000m3/day.

 - "Barka II", is a reverse osmosis plant and has a water capacity of 120,000m3/day.

 A new Reverse Osmosis* desalination plant is currently under construction at Barka and will be fully operational in 2015 with a capacity of 45,000m3/day.

 Sohar hosts one water production plant using thermal technology and able to produce 150, 000m3/day of water..
 This plant is mainly supplying North Al Batinah and Burami.